Are you in the process of buying a home and wondering what could happen if your mortgage is denied after closing?

 What Is a Mortgage?

-A mortgage is a financial agreement between a borrower and a lender for the purchase of a property, where the borrower applies for a loan to obtain funding from the lender, subject to approval.
+A mortgage is a financial agreement between a borrower and a lender to purchase a property, where the borrower applies for a loan to obtain funding from the lender, subject to approval.

 The application process for a mortgage typically involves the borrower submitting detailed financial information, such as income, credit history, and employment status, to the lender for assessment.
 Lenders consider various criteria, including the borrower’s debt-to-income ratio, credit score, and down payment amount, to determine the risk associated with lending the funds.
 Once approved, the purpose of the loan is to provide the borrower with the necessary funds to purchase the property while establishing a contractual agreement outlining repayment terms, interest rates, and other conditions.